DistributedTown/distributed-town-smart-contracts/README.md

 Terminal #2:

-1. Change the value of the `skillWalletAddress` variable in `scripts/deployCommunityRegistry.js` (line 9)
+1. Change the value of the `skillWalletAddress` variable in `scripts/deployDistributedTown.js`

 2. Run `yarn deployCommunityRegistry`

-3. Change the value of the `communityRegistryAddress` variable in `scripts/dcreateCommunity.js` (line 7)
-4. Run `yarn createCommunity`

-5. Run `yarn deployGigsRegistry`

 ## Matic testnet deployment